dhicks/p_curve/paper/paper.md

 # Discussion #

-This simulation analysis finds that Young's p-value plot does not provide evidence for mixed effects or p-hacking based on the "hockey stick" shape or "gaps"; provides evidence for zero effect based on a slope of 1 only when compared to a moderately-strong effect; and provides evidence for mixed effects based on non-linearity only when compared to a zero or weak effect and only when non-linearity is evaluated using the Kolmogorov-Smirnov test.
+This simulation analysis finds that Young's p-value plot does not provide evidence for mixed effects or p-hacking based on the "hockey stick" shape or "gaps"; provides evidence for zero effect based on a slope of 1 only when compared to a moderately-strong effect; and provides evidence for mixed effects based on non-linearity only using the Kolmogorov-Smirnov test and only when compared to a zero or weak effect.
 Outside of the special situations noted, Young's p-value plot either does not provide evidence at all or provides evidence *against* the claims made by Young and collaborators.

+- Young et al's specific claims

+- limitations

+- "End with a summary of the key findings and their implications for the study question/hypothesis, future research, and policy, as appropriate"

+# Acknowledgments #
-# Conclusion #
+# Data Sharing #